 Well, then consider doing it in Norway.

-I've quietly promoted this line a few times before at The Corral.
-Still, and alongside the regular factors for choosing a postgrad programme, here are some perhaps-not-so-obvious points for consideration.
+I've been quietly promoting this line for a while.
+So, alongside the regular factors for choosing a graduate programme, here are some perhaps-not-so-obvious points for consideration.

 1) Salary.
 In Norway, a PhD is viewed as a job and you are paid accordingly.
 The salary is designed to be competitive with the nearest outside option; in this case, the expected earnings of a recent Master's graduate.
 The starting salary for PhD scholars is currently \(-\) i.e. early 2013 \(-\) a very healthy 416,300 NOK (+/- 75,000 USD) per annum.
 This is easily the most generous figure that I have seen for a doctoral programme anywhere around the world.